Home

 Why your business might use cash basis accounting

-Many small businesses, community associations, non-profit organizations, and other entities use the cash method because of its simplicity: Cash basis accounting is a straightforward method of accounting that makes reporting financial statements and tax reporting an easy task for business owners.
+Many small businesses, community associations, non-profit organizations, and other entities use the cash method because of its simplicity: Cash basis accounting is straightforward, and it makes preparing financial statements and tax returns easy for business owners.

 Tax breakdown with the cash accounting method

-What accounting method you use can impact your tax liability.
-Let’s say that your business has had the following transactions in a single month:
+The accounting method you use impact your tax liability.
+Let’s say your business had the following transactions last month:

 If you use the cash method, your net income for this month would be $925.
 Here’s why: